unendingPattern/d2station-full/README.md

 Public source code for the popular (previously leaked) D2K5 Space Station 13 server D2Station, which operated from 2009 until 2013\.
 D2Station was a semi-serious roleplay server with hilarious controversial features (think hellMOO).

+*"This is floor.
+You walk on it.
+If you're not walking on it you're likely either in space or on a segway, in either case, god help you."*

 **Features:**

 *   Full API system for XenForo, which allows you to use bdBank and Trophies as the banking and achievement system in-game.
 This also allowed server and character statistics to be stored on the website.